 Have you or someone you love has been involved in a Miami train accident?
 You may have the right to file a personal injury lawsuit to recover compensation for your injuries.
 Hiring an attorney will put you in the best position to maximize your financial award.

-At Lavent Law, our Miami train accident lawyers know how to get you the money you need.
+At Lavent Law, P.A., our Miami train accident lawyers know how to get you the money you need.
 Call our office to schedule a free consultation today and learn more.

 Causes of Train Accidents in Miami

 Many rail lines connect Miami with the rest of the state.
 Amtrak, Tri-Rail, Brightline, Metrorail, and Metromover are all great commuting options.
 Unfortunately, accidents involving these trains do happen.

 Some accidents involve impact with motor vehicles, while others involve pedestrians, bicyclists, property, and buildings.
 From time to time, train wrecks are unavoidable when there’s a trespasser on the tracks.

 Many factors can contribute to a train accident in Miami.
 According to the Federal Railroad Administration, the leading causes of train accidents include:

 - Conductor inexperience

 - Negligent hiring and training